hrtovey/heather-website/src/post/2021-09-17_how_to_become_a_shopify_theme_developer.md

 ## Why Shopify?

-Supporting over 1.7 million businesses across 175+ countries, [Shopify is an amazing ****and popular platform for online stores](https://www.heathertovey.com/blog/choose-shopify/).
+Supporting over 1.7 million businesses across 175+ countries, [Shopify is a popular platform for online stores](/blog/choose-shopify/).

 But what does that mean for you as a developer?

-There are a ton of merchants and designers and an entire ecosystem of partners who are looking for developers who specialize in Shopify themes.
+There are merchants, designers, and an entire ecosystem of partners who are looking for developers who specialize in Shopify themes.

 As an added bonus, Shopify has a solid Developer Experience team that cares about: